vippsas/vipps-woocommerce/README.txt

   and the
   [Vipps MobilePay eCom FAQ](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api-faq/) may also be useful.

-= Does this plugin work alongside the Vipps MobilePay Checkout for WooCommerce plugin? =
+= Does this plugin work alongside the Vipps MobilePay Checkout plugin? =

 Yes!
-You can use this plugin at the same time as [Vipps MobilePay Checkout for WooCommerce](https://github.com/vippsas/vipps-woocommerce).
+You can use this plugin at the same time as [Vipps MobilePay Checkout](https://github.com/vippsas/vipps-woocommerce).

 = Do I need to have a license for WooCommerce Subscriptions in order to use this plugin? =